MicrosoftDocs/playfab-docs/playfab-docs/features/analytics/ab-testing/index.md

 ## Future Work on A/B Testing

-Today, Stores are the only PlayFab feature area that have segment overrides.
-We have plans for overriding Title Data by segments, as well as other areas.
+Today, stores are the only PlayFab feature area that have segment overrides.
+We have plans for overriding Title Data by segments - as well as other areas - in the immediate future.

 This will look much like store overrides, where title-wide variables will be configurable, based on the segment of the user requesting title data.
 This will allow for tuning a much wider variety of features for your title.

 We also have plans to allow you to run A/B tests within an existing segment, instead of for all players.
 So, for example, you could try running an A/B test on pricing, that applies only to members of the VIP segment.